-The NAPLAN assessment scale is divided into ten ‘bands’ to record student results in the tests.
-Band 1 is the lowest band and Band 10 is the highest band.
-The National Minimum Standards encompass one band at each year level and therefore represent a wide range of the typical skills demonstrated by students at this level [see also How to interpret test results].
+The NAPLAN assessment scale is divided into ten bands to record student results in the tests.
+Band 1 is the lowest band and band 10 is the highest band.
+The national minimum standards encompass one band at each year level and therefore represent a wide range of the typical skills demonstrated by students at this level.
+For more information, see How to interpret test results.

 A student’s score point on each scale is determined by the student’s total test score rather than the most difficult item correctly answered.
 Students will be able to correctly answer most of the items that are below their score point and may correctly answer some of the items above their score point.

 Students within a minimum standard band will typically be able to display skills in that band and in the band below and display some of the skills in the bands above the minimum standard.